grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 1. Every solution can be reached.
 2. A solution is always returned.

-And these make a greedy algorithm work.
+And these allow a greedy algorithm work.
 Moreover, the properties of a greedoid are incredibly general.
 A considerable number of problems solved by greedy algorithms, from the MST, to Dijkstra's algorithm, to even Gaussian elimination, can be put into the context of greedoids.